 Superannuation, or super, is a pretty simple idea, and it’s great for workers.
-In the early 1990s, the Australian Government made it law that employers have to take a percentage of an employee’s ordinary earnings and pay it to a separate retirement savings account called superannuation.
-Employees can’t access the funds until they retire, which means that all of our super accounts grow over decades.
+In the early 1990s, the Australian Government made it law that employers must take a percentage of an employee’s ordinary earnings and pay it to a separate retirement savings account called superannuation.
+Employees can’t access the funds until they retire, which means that every super account grows over decades.

-Your superannuation money is invested on your behalf by your super fund, in a whole range of investments like shares, cash and property.
-Your super fund should work toward one objective: to grow your money, for your retirement.
+Superannuation funds are invested on your behalf in a range of assets like shares, cash and property, with one objective: to grow it for your retirement.

-The Billion-Dollar Question: Are employers paying the required super contributions?
+The Billion-Dollar Question: Are our employers paying the required super contributions?

-When you multiply numbers like that across the whole Australian working population it becomes pretty clear that superannuation is a billion-dollar industry.
-But this billion-dollar industry is also hiding a billion-dollar problem.
+When you multiply numbers like that across the whole Australian working population it becomes pretty clear that superannuation is a multibillion-dollar industry.
+But this multibillion-dollar industry is also hiding a billion-dollar problem.

 Millions of Australians might be missing out on their fair share of superannuation – and you might be one of them.

 Employers pay superannuation at the end of every quarter to their employees’ superannuation fund.
-But unlike weekly pay, superannuation is often not closely watched by an employee, because it does not affect their take-home pay.
-Therefore, when an employer doesn’t make their legally required superannuation payments to their staff, it’s hard to spot.
+But unlike weekly pay, superannuation usually isn’t closely watched by an employee because it does not affect their take-home pay.
+So, if an employer doesn’t make their legally required superannuation payments to their staff, it’s hard to spot.

-These late or missing payments by employers can occur for many reasons.
-They include:
+These late or missing payments by employers can occur for many reasons, including: